Azure/azure-k8s-metrics-adapter/README.md

 # azure-k8-metrics-adapter

 An implementation of the Kubernetes [Custom Metrics API and External Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis) for Azure Services.
+The adapter enables you to be able to scale your AKS deployments using the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) with metrics from Azure Resources (such as [Service Bus Queues](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues)) and custom metrics stored in Application Insights.

 ## External Metrics

 Requires k8 1.10+

 See a [list of available azure external metrics](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsofteventhubnamespaces) that can be used.
 See section on [autoscaling with custom metrics](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-metrics-not-related-to-kubernetes-objects) to learn how to create an HPA to use external metrics.
 A schema for external metrics can be found [here](https://raw.githubusercontent.com/kubernetes/kubernetes/master/api/openapi-spec/swagger.json).

+Common external metrics are:

+- Azure ServiceBus Queue Message Count - [example](samples/servicebus-queue)
+- Azure Storage Queue Message Count

 ## Custom Metrics
 Custom Metrics are not currently implemented.